MacaylaMarvelous81/MacaylaMarvelous81/README.md

 I will usually PGP sign my emails, and I will also encrypt them if I have the necessary public key.
 My public key is available via WKD or the URL
 <https://jomarm.com/key.asc>.
+I try to renew subkey expiry dates on a monthly
-It should match the following fingerprint:
+basis.
+The key should match the following fingerprint:

 `F954 C5C9 5AE7 A312 183D  A76C 6AC4 6A6F 9A56 18D8`